 - Organize a monthly book club featuring work authored by AEI scholars or other recommended writers

-There are three deadlines to become an Executive Council member for the 2014-15 academic year.
+Would you like to join us?
+There are three application deadlines to become an Executive Council member for the 2014–15 academic year.
 You will be accepted, rejected, or deferred to a later pool.

 Round 3: October 5, 2014